aseroff/check/README.md

 ### Prerequisites

-Check uses Ruby 2.6.5.
+Check uses Ruby 2.3.4 (which is the latest ruby version supported Elastic Beanstalk).
 Manage your Ruby versions with [RVM](https://rvm.io/rvm/install).
 You'll also need the appropriate version of Bundler to download the project's gems (which is covered in the first step of the Installing section below).

 ### Installing